Prague – Dresden

 Do you want your next bike tour to be a very special holiday?
 Then let's go!

 You start by bike in the world-famous city of Prague, cycle through parks and on small agricultural roads, mostly directly along the Moldau river to Melnik.
 Now the Elbe river will be your companion.
 The further you follow the Elbe to the north, the more impressive the scenic backdrop, which reaches its climax in the bizarre Elbe Sandstone Mountains.
 But that's not all: Pillnitz Castle and the sights in Dresden will inspire you.
 You will find exemplary cycle paths in Saxony, in the Czech Republic you cycle on small side streets, but you cannot expect complete freedom of movement here.
 If you want, you can extend your vacation on the Elbe cycle path to Wittenberg, Magdeburg or even Hamburg.

 Comfortable and low-priced flight connections are available.
 Arrival by train is also possible.

 2. day Prague

-Past the planetarium, Troja castle and the zoo you will cycle along the Moldau already after a short time.
-Comfortably you will roll past Veltrusy, whose castle will surely amaze you untill you reach Melnik.
-You will be enthralled by the colourful confluence of Moldau and Elbe and enjoy the view from the castle’s hill.
+Past the planetarium, Troja Castle and the zoo, after a short time you will cycle directly along the Moldau river.
+Let yourself roll comfortably past Veltrusy, whose castle will surely inspire you, to Melnik.
+Marvel at the play of colors at the confluence of Moldau and Elbe rivers and enjoy the wonderful view from the castle.